Yandex Cloud

 4. Click Save changes and wait for the function to compile.

-1. In the ya-direct-to-mch.tf file, specify these variables:
+1. In the ya-direct-to-mch.tf file, specify the following variables:

 • path_to_zip_cf: Path to the ZIP archive file with the function code.